expectedparrot/edsl/docs/index.rst

 ---------------

 - :ref:`installation`: Instructions for installing the EDSL package.
-- Create a <a href="https://www.expectedparrot.com/login" target="_blank">Coop account</a> to create, store and share content on the Expected Parrot server.
-See more details on :ref:`coop` below.
+- Create a :ref:`coop` to create, store and share content on the Expected Parrot server.
 - :ref:`api_keys`: (*Optional*) Instructions for storing API keys for language models to use EDSL locally.

 Getting Started